sec26/InfoSec-News-Aggregator/README.md

 # Infosec-News Aggregator for security and threat news list
-Create a account in feedly.com
+Create an account in feedly.com

 Import the OPML file to import the sites/blogs of your interest to follow